AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 A tea subscription system, as it would prove to help customers stay loyal if they had the choice to buy their favourite tea at a regular discount.
 To implement both a subscription service and customer review system were both in my original plans that you can see in the features file linked at the top of this page.
 I didn't have the time in the end to get it done now but plan to implement in the future.

+Another thing would be to have the superuser be able to implement CRUD functionality with the Product model also without going onto the admin.